papa-torb/adtruth/README.md

 ---

-You're spending $3,000 a month on Google Ads.
+You're spending $3,000 a month on paid traffic (Google / Meta / Tiktok etc.).
 Your conversion rate is 5%.
 You feel like you're doing something right.

-**What if I told you that 30% of those clicks are robots?**
+**What if I told you that 30% of those clicks are potentially fake?**

 Not the obvious bots—those get filtered.
 I'm talking about AI-powered fraud that mimics human behavior perfectly.
 Bots that move the mouse naturally.
 Scroll like real people.
 Click at human speeds.
-They visit your landing page, bounce after 8 seconds, and you just paid $2.50 for nothing.
+They visit your landing page, bounce after 8 seconds, and your business just paid $2.50 for nothing.

-This costs small businesses **billions per year globally**.
-Google and Facebook filter the most obvious bots, but sophisticated fraud slips through.
-The problem isn't that platforms don't care—it's that **you have no visibility** into which campaigns are attracting real customers versus bots.
+The problem isn't that platforms don't care—it's that removing all suspicious traffic is not in their best interests.
+They make most of the revenue from advertising.

-Enterprise fraud detection tools like ClickCease (**$12,000/year**), CHEQ (**$30,000/year**), and TrafficGuard (**$50,000+**) give big companies this visibility.
-They're excellent products—but priced for enterprises, not small businesses.
+Enterprise fraud detection tools like ClickCease, CHEQ, and TrafficGuard are excellent products—but priced for enterprises, which small businesses cannot afford.

-**I built AdTruth to give small businesses the same fraud visibility as enterprises—without the enterprise price tag.** See exactly which platforms waste your budget on bots, then shift your spending to where real customers are.
+**I built AdTruth to give small businesses the same fraud visibility as enterprises, but completely free.** The ultimate goal is to see which platforms waste your budget on bots, then shift your spending to where real customers are.

 ---